 Geographically, Bay County is well-positioned to exemplify these benefits.
 Bay County is located within a unique and diverse ecological area within Michigan.
 It is part of the Saginaw Bay watershed - its rich resources support agriculture, manufacturing, tourism, outdoor recreations, and a vast variety of wildlife.
-The Saginaw Bay watershed is Michigan's largest watershed (8,709 square miles), including a part of 22 counties.
-The bay contains sections of white sandy beach shorelines as well as freshwater coastal wetland areas.
+The Saginaw Bay watershed is Michigan's largest watershed (8,709 square miles), including a part of 22 counties and it contains a large contiguous freshwater coastal wetland system.
 The watershed drains approximately 15% of Michigan's total land area.